salesforce/lwc-rfcs/text/0112-server-runtime.md

 The existing `@lwc/engine` will be replaced by 3 new packages:

-- `@lwc/engine-core`: Core logic shared by the different runtime including the rendering engine and the reactivity mechanism.
+- `@lwc/engine-core`: Core logic shared by the different runtimes including the rendering engine and the reactivity mechanism.
 This package should never be consumed directly in an application.
 This package is agnostic on the underlying rendering medium.
-The only provide APIs for building custom renderers.
+It only provides APIs for building custom runtimes.
 - `@lwc/engine-dom`: Runtime that can be used to render LWC component trees in a DOM environment.
 This package is built on top of `@lwc/engine-core`.
 - `@lwc/engine-server`: Runtime used that can be used to render LWC component trees as strings.
 This package is built on top of `@lwc/engine-core`.